CEPET Annual Conference

-Held on November 12-13, Macquarie University’s 3rd Annual Conference of the Centre for Elite Performance, Expertise and Training seeks to explore the world of high-stakes expertise through a series of presentations by high-profile scholars and practitioners.
+Held on November 12-13, Macquarie University’s 3rd Annual Conference of the Centre for Elite Performance, Expertise and Training explored the world of high-stakes expertise through a series of presentations by high-profile scholars and practitioners.

-By focusing on four arenas that can affect the wider community – cybersecurity, defence, sport and the arts – we will investigate if expertise is unique and how we can acquire expertise, foster expertise in these contexts and maintain expert performance over time.
+By focusing on four arenas that can affect the wider community – cybersecurity, defence, sport and the arts – the conference investigated how we can acquire expertise, foster expertise in these contexts and maintain expert performance over time.

-Ideal for academics, business leaders and those interested in elite level performance, this conference will explore how existing models of expertise might be applied in high-stakes environments; what organisations need to do to develop, retain and reward expertise; and how maintaining high-stakes expertise affects practitioners.
+Ideal for academics, business leaders and those interested in elite level performance, this conference explored how existing models of expertise might be applied in high-stakes environments; what organisations need to do to develop, retain and reward expertise; and how maintaining high-stakes expertise affects practitioners.

 Day 1: Monday, November 12, 2018